 - What are the chances of the cancer coming back again?

 - What are my chances of being cured?

 Support Programs & Groups

-Talking with other people who have metastatic melanoma can also help to ease your feelings of isolation.
+Talking with other people who have lung cancer can also help to ease your feelings of isolation.
 A support group may help you cope with the practical and emotional aspects of the disease.
 Your doctor or hospital may be able to provide information about local support groups.
-These organizations also provide support for patients with metastatic melanoma and their families.
+These organizations also provide support for patients with lung cancer and their families.

 previous section | next section ›